Refugee and migrant crisis in Europe

 Requirements by sector

-1 This aligns with the refugees and migrants to be provided assistance by all Refugee and Migrant Response Plan partners in 2017, prioritizing the most vulnerable new arrivals, as well as those already in Europe.
+1 This aligns with the number of refugees and migrants to be provided with assistance in Bulgaria, Germany, Greece, Italy and Serbia in 2018, prioritizing the most vulnerable new arrivals, as well as those already in Europe.

-2 This is based on the proportion of new child arrivals as well as the estimated number of stranded children in Bulgaria, Greece and the Western Balkans.
+2 This figure is based on the proportion of new child arrivals and the estimated number of children already in Europe.

 3 These figures cover the first 10 months of 2017.
 Sources: United Nations High Commissioner for Refugees, 'Operational Portal Refugee Situations – Mediterranean Situation', UNHCR, available at: https://data2.unhcr.org/en/situations/mediterranean, accessed 5 December 2017; United Nations High Commissioner for Refugees, 'UNHCR Turkey: Key Facts and Figures', UNHCR, October 2017, available at: https://reliefweb.int/sites/reliefweb.int/files/resources/UNHCRTurkey-KeyFactsandFigures-October2017Snapshot_0.pdf, accessed 5 December 2017.